parsiya/Hugo-Octopress/README.md

           URL = "/categories/hugo/"
           weight = 1

+  * If the `sidebarNewWindow` parameter in config file to `true` to open the sidebar links in a new window.
+If this parameter does not exist or set to `false` then links open in the same window (default behavior).

 ### <a name="sidebarrecent"></a>Recent posts
 Last x recent posts can be displayed in the sidebar.
 This number can be set in the config file using the `sidebarRecentLimit`.
 To hide this section either remove `sidebarRecentLimit` from the config file or set it to zero.